Reitz, Free State: Location

-Local economy
+Local Economy

-Petsana is a mainly residential area with schools and small shops and businesses, but very few industrial work sites.
-Most of the working population either goes out daily to work on farms in the area or they work in town.
+Reitz is a mainly residential area with schools, small shops and businesses, but very few industrial work sites.
+Most of the working population either goes out daily to work on farms in the area or work in town.
 Reitz has an industrial area, most notably the steel and farming equipment construction company, Van Zyl's Staalwerke.
 Reitz is also home to the headquarters of the co-op group, VKB.
-The VKB Group is a modern, dynamic agricultural enterprise that has, since its establishment in 1919, continuously focused on accomplishing solutions for the changing and diverse needs of agricultural producers and related stakeholders.
-It addresses the basic needs for agricultural inputs, mechanization, handling and marketing of grain, financing and insurance.
+The VKB Group is an agricultural enterprise that was establishment in 1919, and provides services and products to the agricultural market.
 Another company that employs a lot of local workers is Grain Field Chickens.
-A subsidiary of VKB Argiculture (Pty) Ltd, Grain Field is a technologically advanced abattoir, currently slaughting between 800 000 to 850 000 chickens per week.
+A subsidiary of VKB Group, Grain Field is a technologically advanced abattoir, with between 800 000 and 850 000 chickens slaughtered per week.
+In May 2023 VKB Group announced their official merger with GWK.

 Agriculture

 The town has one of the largest maize silos in the southern hemisphere and is a major maize growing community.